JJJYmmm/RefHCM/README.md

 Similar to [ComfyUI-Florence2](https://github.com/kijai/ComfyUI-Florence2/blob/main/nodes.py), RefHCM provides addtional keypoint information for specified individuals and more fine-grained human part segmentation results, which can be utilized for tasks like dance generation and image editing.
 By the way, we are also considering integrating RefHCM into ComfyUI to further expand its utility...

 ## Todo List
+- [x] Add S1-like sampling method to perform multiple tasks in one instruction!
+See `demo_s1.py`.
+- [x] Release the data and model before January 1, 2025
 - [x] Release the code before December 15, 2024
-- [x] Release the data and model before January 1, 2025
 - [ ] Integrate RefHCM into ComfyUI

 ## Requirements